carbon-design-system/roadmap/README.md

 # Carbon Design System roadmap

 This repository houses the [Carbon Design System roadmap](https://github.com/carbon-design-system/roadmap/projects/1) so you can learn about what we're working on and what we have planned for the future.
 Have questions or comments?
-Join the discussion in Carbon's [primary repository](https://github.com/carbon-design-system/carbon/discussions) where backlog specifics live.
+Join the discussion in Carbon's [primary repository](https://github.com/carbon-design-system/carbon/discussions) for backlog specifics.

 ## Guide to the roadmap